dantasfiles/dantasfiles.github.io/_posts/2024-12-05-princeton-cos-226.md

   * Generic array creation is not allowed: `new T[n]`.
 This is because once your code is compiled, type parameters like `T` are [erased](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html) (to enable backwards compatibility and reduce runtime overhead), and cannot be used at runtime.
 Instead, an explicit cast is necessary: `T[] a = (T[]) new Object[n])`

 ### S&Q: Linked Lists
+- Linked list implementations of lists are simpler to resize than array implementations, but are slow when accessing random elements of the list
+- Typical linked list iteration code is `for (Node n = first; n != null; n = n.next) {`
 -